Deepika-Garg/KakusKitchen/README.md

 # Kaku's Kitchen

 Kaku's Kitchen is a 100% Indian vegetarian cloud kitchen based in Penarth, established in 2020.
 Renowned for its authentic flavors and dedication to vegetarian cuisine, Kaku's Kitchen serves a variety of delicious homemade Indian dishes made with love and care.
 This project is a four main pages website designed to showcase the essence of Kaku's Kitchen, featuring a menu, a contact page, and information about the kitchen's story and philosophy.
 Fifth page is a success page or Thank you page in continuation with the contact page form submission.
+404 page has also been added.

 Deployed via GitHub Pages, this responsive website offers a delightful browsing experience and highlights the charm of authentic Indian vegetarian food.